Hellinduction/Yggdrasil/README.md

 - **Player Skins**: Skins are applied based on the number of lives a player has.
 - **Discord Bot Integration**: Allows for bot activation with a Discord token.
 - **Culling Session**: A "last chance" session where only players with zero lives are available to participate.
-- **Custom Player Skins**: You can set specific skins for individual players by using their UUID.

 ### Discord Bot Setup